dotnet/msbuild/documentation/high-level-introduction.md

 - Creating common locations to import “SDK” files from
 - Standard variables to add source files / references / resources
 - Prefixing “private” tasks with underscore
-- Splitting language specific items from a Common file to language specific (CSharp, FSharp, VB.net, etc) versions of the same file.
+- Splitting language specific items from a Common file to language specific (CSharp, FSharp, VB.net, etc) versions of the same file

 None of these are enforced by MSBuild itself.
 The files commonly included by user projects just assume you will follow these conventions.